 The way now ran along Fryup Lane – a word which was beginning to make me blanch.
 A good Full English is undoubtedly a marvellous thing and a real treat for the first few days of any walking trip.
 But after almost two weeks, the thought of yet another fried breakfast was beginning to turn me a little green about the gills.

-Luckily for me there was no new, deep snow up here on the moors: had there been, walking would have been impossible.
+Luckily for me, there had been no new, deep snow up here on the moors: had there been, I doubt whether I would have been able to wade across.

 But where there was surface water it had frozen hard and the going was treacherous.
-(I carried a pair of Yaktrax in my rucksack but didn’t use them once on this trip).
+(I carried a pair of Yaktrax in my rucksack and though they have proved invaluable on other walks, I didn’t need them once on this trip).

-I’ve always thought that Herdwicks were the hardiest, toughest sheep breed but having now crossed the North York Moors in ‘winter’ I’m going to transfer my vote to the Swaledale.
+I’d always thought that the Herdwick is the hardiest, toughest sheep breed but having now crossed the North York Moors in ‘winter’ I’m going to transfer my vote to the Swaledale.
 (I think that’s what these are).

-Were it possible, there seems even less to eat up here than on the fells of Lakeland – certainly there is less shelter.
+Were it possible, there seems even less to eat up here than on the fells of Lakeland – and less shelter too.

-I was in contact with Pat by text but as he was starting out from Clay Bank he was far, far behind me and we wouldn’t walk together this day.
+I had been texting Pat hoping that we could meet up.
+But as he was starting out from Clay Bank and had nine miles to cover before even reaching The Lion, he was far, far behind me.
+We wouldn’t walk together this day.

-I left the snow behind as I descended into Glaisdale and, as I wasn’t carrying a packed lunch, was delighted to find ‘The Arncliffe Arms’ pub open.
-And sitting inside waiting for Pat and desperately trying to get warm was Sue.
-It was a lovely surprise to see her and we had lunch together in an otherwise empty pub.
+The snow had fallen only on the tops of the moors and I left it behind as I descended into Glaisdale.
+I wasn’t carrying a packed lunch so I was delighted to find ‘The Arncliffe Arms‘ open.
+And sitting inside – waiting for Pat and desperately trying to get warm – was Sue.
+It was a lovely surprise to see her and we had lunch together in the otherwise empty pub.

-Afterwards, I only had a mile and half to walk along the River Esk.
-There was a little going up and
+After lunch, and having arranged to meet Pat and Sue in the evening, I only had a mile and a half to walk along the River Esk.
+There was a little going up;

 there was a little going down but this was a walk-in-the-park compared to some of the terrain I’d covered recently.
 Even though I had slowed right down and taken a long lunch-break I still arrived at Egton Bridge early at 3.15.

-I was staying at ‘The Horseshoe Hotel‘ and jolly nice it was too.
-I was the only guest but Pat and Sue joined me for dinner.
+I was staying at ‘The Horseshoe Hotel‘ and jolly nice it was too in an old fashioned way.
+(I’ve included the link to their website but, looking at it now in 2019, the hotel has had a major refurb since I stayed).
+I was the only guest and all alone until Pat and Sue turned up.
 I ordered a great steak served with remarkably awful mashed potato.
 I can only think that the kitchen ran out of potatoes but then found an old plate of mash at the back of the fridge and sent it out to me without first warming it up.
 Sublime sticky toffee pudding somewhat salved my indignation.

-Tomorrow would be my last day and I now wished I had carried through with my original intention of walking an extra day – from Robin Hood’s Bay to Scarborough along the Cleveland Way.
+Tomorrow would be my last day on the C2C and I wished I had carried through with my original intention of walking an extra day – from Robin Hood’s Bay to Scarborough along the Cleveland Way.
 But I could see from Pat’s expression (and spluttering) that he didn’t agree that an extra 15 miles would be a marvellous thing.